Who we are, what we do

 Learn exciting new skills in a beautiful country.
 Discover the fun of Canada’s west-coast lifestyle.
 Create a portfolio of films that you’ve written, edited, and produced.

 It’s all waiting for you in Powell River, part of spectacular British Columbia.
-Fill out an application on this site to gain a place at the Powell River Digital Film School
+Please contact us for more information.

 Please fill out online form here and we hope to see you in February.

 Please note: all graduating students of our film courses receive an honourary certificate.

 Tony studied Film and Television in New York as well as the Norman Jewison Canadian Film Centre in Toronto.
 Producing films and television for over 20 years, Papa has won numerous awards for his work including a Gemini For Best Documentary for his feature Doc entitled Suzuki Speaks.
 Papa ran a successful production company called Avanti Pictures for 12 years in Vancouver BC. producing many award winning films for television and the screen.
 In 2008 Papa founded the Powell River Digital Film School in Powell River BC.
 In connection with Capilano University, positioned as a University transition course.